Energy East Project

 - From the time that the Hearing Order is issued, the Board has up to 15 months to deliver its recommendation report to the government who then has another three months to review the recommendation and make the final decision.

-Lists of Issues
+List of Issues

 Support for Participants

-The NEB offers a series of Information Sessions to those who have an interest in learning more about the Board and its processes:
+The NEB offers a series of information sessions to those who have an interest in learning more about the Board and its processes.

 - NEB 101: A summary about the Board, its mandate and the hearing process, including an overview of the Application to Participate process and the Participant Funding Program.

-- Participation in a Public Hearing (PPH): Information about who may participate in the Board’s hearing, methods of participation, and the roles and responsibilities of participants.
+- Participation in a Public Hearing - Part “A”: Information about who may participate in the Board’s hearing, methods of participation, and the roles and responsibilities of participants.

-Media Advisory - National Energy Board Receives Application for Energy East
+- 2014-10-30: Media Advisory - National Energy Board Receives Application for Energy East

-Funding available to participate in the NEB's regulatory process regarding the Energy East Pipeline Project
+- 2014-04-22: Funding available to participate in the NEB's regulatory process regarding the Energy East Pipeline Project

 Telephone (toll free): 1-800-899-1265